xlievo/Business.AspNet/README.md

 using System.Threading.Tasks;
 using System;

-[TokenCheck]//This is your token verification [Logger(canWrite: false)]//Do not output log public struct Token : IToken
+[TokenCheck(message: "token illegal!")]//This is your token verification [Logger(canWrite: false)]//Do not output log
+public struct Token : IToken
 {